-As New Zealand's first university, founded in 1869, the University of Otago has earned an international reputation for the quality of its research and teaching.
+As New Zealand's first university, founded in 1869, the University of Otago has earned an international reputation for quality research and teaching.

-New Zealand's leading postgraduate research institution, Otago attracts the best and brightest students from within New Zealand and around the globe.
-Based on national data, we have the best performance indicators for any university in the country for successful completion of courses and qualifications, student progression to higher level study, and students retained in study.
+Based on national data, we have the best performance indicators of any university in New Zealand for successful completion of courses and qualifications, student progression to higher level study, and students retained in study.

-Our academic staff hold more national teaching awards and produce more highly cited papers per capita than any other university in the country.
+Our academics also hold more national teaching awards and produce more highly cited papers per capita than any other university in the country.

-Dunedin is the only true university city in New Zealand and Australia with more than 18,000 young people coming not only to learn, but also to live in our beautiful coastal city.
-In 2013, the Huffington Post listed the University of Otago as one of the fifteen most beautiful university campuses in the world.
+Dunedin is the only true university city in New Zealand and Australia with more than 21,000 young people coming to live and learn in our beautiful coastal city.
+The stunning campus, which is situated right in the centre of town, was recognised as one of the fifteen most beautiful campuses in the world by the Huffington Post.

-Located on the edge of the Dunedin Botanic Garden, Otago’s stunning campus offers students an unrivalled campus experience and vibrant cultural life.
-Situated just a few blocks from the city centre, almost all students live within walking distance of the campus and key facilities.
-Most undergraduates study at the main campus in Dunedin and stay at one of our 15 residential colleges or in character-filled flats/apartments, and have access to a range of student support services dedicated to ensuring they get the best out of their time here.
+Otago offers students an unrivalled campus experience and vibrant cultural life.
+Almost all students live within walking distance of the campus and key facilities.
+Most undergraduates stay at one of our 15 residential colleges or in character-filled flats/apartments, and have access to a range of student support services dedicated to ensuring they get the best out of their time here.

-Otago has world-class teaching facilities and libraries and our state-of-the-art gymnasium enables students to get fit and stay fit while they study.
-Our students are also enjoy living in New Zealand’s first ‘Gigatown’, meaning that the city has access to the fastest internet in the Southern Hemisphere.
+Otago has world-class teaching facilities and libraries and our state-of-the-art gymnasium enables students to stay fit while they study.
+Our students also enjoy living in New Zealand’s first ‘Gigatown’ – Dunedin has access to the fastest internet in the Southern Hemisphere.

-Otago offers 200+ undergraduate and postgraduate programmes and has teaching and research strengths across the areas of Business, Health Science, Humanities and Science Divisions.
+Otago offers 200+ undergraduate and postgraduate programmes and has teaching and research strengths across the areas of Business, Health Science, Humanities and Science.

 Many of our programmes are the only ones of their kind in New Zealand.
-Otago is home to the country’s only dental school, the only school of surveying and the country’s only standalone botany programme.
+Otago is home to the country’s only dental and surveying schools and the only standalone botany programme.
 We have the largest science communication programme in the world and the most successful genetics programme in Australasia.
 Our law school is regarded as one of the best in the country and ours is the oldest and largest medical school in New Zealand.